abali96/Pebble-Coding-Challenge/README.md

 # Pebble Coding Challenge
-Node.js coding challenge made created for [Pebble Technology](getpebble.com)'s co-op term in Summer 2015.
+Node.js coding challenge created for [Pebble Technology](getpebble.com)'s co-op term in Summer 2015.

 Hey Pebble!
 Thanks for this awesome opportunity to join your team.